Please read puppy information below.

 The most important decision to make is whether to select a male or a female Border Collie.
 This is entirely your choice.
 However, you will need to consider some of the following points first:-

 - Males are stronger, larger and can be more dominant than females.
 Females can be more independent.

-- Females come into season about every six months and a season lasts approximately 3 weeks
+- Females come into season about every six months and a season lasts approximately 3 weeks, unless desexed.

 A puppy with good temperament should readily come to you.
 Check the temperament of both parents if possible, but remember the dam can be sometimes protective and the sire may not live with the puppy's breeder.
 Ensure the puppy has been vaccinated, wormed and has commenced heartworm treatment.
 Generally, Border Collies are easily trained.
 Some character variances can be attributed to different breed lines.

-Markings should be the last thing to be considered for a pet, even though we all have our preferences.
-Even for show, markings should not be put above good conformation.
+Markings and colour should be the last thing to be considered for a pet, even though we all have our preferences.
+Even for show, markings should not be put above sound construction and temperament.
 Some breeders and judges like classical markings but this is not required in the Breed Standard.
 The standard only requires white not to predominate.
-Ideally, body patches are undesirable.
+Ideally, white body patches are undesirable.